UoB-COMSM0110/2024-group-18/README.md

 **Description of how code was tested**

-Our strategy for testing the code involved a series of both black box and white box methods.
+As our game grew in complexity and scope, we adopted a multifaceted approach to testing.
-Whitebox tests were conducted by writing assertions which tested the correct initialisation of every object, and that variables held their expected states.
-See figure X for some examples of these.
-Most of the testing was done through backbox methods, utilising play testing from users during evaluation, and regular playtests from each team member.
+Whitebox tests were conducted by writing a series of assertions kept inside a class called “Test”.
+This class was used to simulate various gameplay scenarios.
+For example, we wrote tests which checked for the correct initialisation of every object, and that variables held their expected states.
+Moreover, that the various gameplay scenarios resulted in the correct outcome, such as player death, or animations being triggered at the correct times.
+Much of our testing was also achieved through backbox methods, utilising play testing from users during evaluation, and regular playtests from each team member to help identify bugs.
+In addition to this, we created a testing specification which detailed various gameplay scenarios and their intended outcome.
+After each major change to the source code, one of our team would work through this document and trigger each scenario to observe the outcome.
+This document can be found HERE include link??? or put it in appendices????.

--	Mention testing specification
-As the codebase grew in complexity, we drew up a testing specification

-o	Explain the methods used to test the code. o	Blackbox o	Whitebox
-	Ali added assertions
-	In class called test
-o	Testing harness
-o	Equivalence partitioning

 # 7. Process